DLFundamentals/blog/_posts/2026-06-09-tool-use-as-a-path-to-ood-reasoning.md

   <h2>Part I — Why benchmarks reward interpolation</h2>

   <p>Picture training as a cloud of datapoints in an idea space, linked by the relationships a model learns.
 At inference, the model walks those relationships from a query to an answer.
 If the answer sits close to the training cloud, the walk is short and familiar — that is <strong>in-distribution</strong> reasoning.
 If it sits far away, the model has to extend learned relationships into territory it has never seen — <strong>out-of-distribution</strong> reasoning.
-Most benchmarks only ever ask for the short walk.</p>
+Many benchmarks do not force that long walk.</p>

   <div class="diagram-wrap fade-in">
     <svg viewBox="0 0 640 270" xmlns="http://www.w3.org/2000/svg" style="width:100%;max-width:640px;display:block;margin:auto">